What Are Umbilical Hernias?

-Before his umbilical cord falls off, you may notice that the area seems to stick out a little more when he cries.
-Or maybe, once the cord is gone, you see that his navel sticks out (an “outie,” as it’s commonly called).
+Before the umbilical cord falls off, you may notice that the area seems to stick out a little more when the baby cries.
+Or maybe, once the cord is gone, you see that their navel sticks out (an “outie,” as it’s commonly called).
 In some cases, even if you can’t see a bulge, you might be able to feel one.

 While you’re pregnant, the umbilical cord is connected to your baby’s abdominal muscles through a small hole.
-This usually closes up after he’s born.
+This usually closes up after the baby’s born.
 When it doesn’t, the gap that’s left is called an umbilical hernia.
-If intestines and fluid poke through it, they cause your baby’s belly to bulge or swell.
+If intestines and fluid poke through it, they cause the belly to bulge or swell.

 Forget what you may have heard: The way the doctor cuts or clamps the cord when your child is born doesn’t affect whether an umbilical hernia will form or not.

-You’ll be able to see the hernia most clearly when your child cries, coughs, or strains as he tries to poop.
-That’s because all of these things put pressure on his abdomen.
-When he rests, you might not be able to see the hernia.
+You’ll be able to see the hernia most clearly when your child cries, coughs, or strains while trying to poop.
+That’s because all of these things put pressure on the abdomen.
+When your child rests, you might not be able to see the hernia.
 Usually, they don’t hurt.

-Your child’s doctor can tell if he has one during a physical exam.
+Your child’s doctor can tell if there’s a hernia during a physical exam.

 Most umbilical hernias don’t need any treatment.
 Usually, the hole heals on its own by the time your child is 4 or 5 years old.
 Even if it doesn’t, it’ll likely get smaller.
 That’ll make surgery a bit easier.

-You might think it looks like your child needs to have an operation, but his doctor might suggest you wait to see if the problem goes away on its own.
-If the hole is large, he may recommend surgery before your child turns 4 or 5.
+You might think it looks like your child needs to have an operation, but their doctor might suggest you wait to see if the problem goes away on its own.
+If the hole is large, they may recommend surgery before your child turns 4 or 5.

 The procedure is done in a hospital or outpatient surgery center.
-It takes about 45 minutes, and your child will be given anesthesia so that he will not be awake.
+It takes about 45 minutes, and your child will be given anesthesia and won’t be awake.

-The surgeon will make a small cut just below the belly button.
-If any part of the intestine pokes through, he’ll put it back where it belongs.
+The surgeon will make a small cut just below the bellybutton.
+If any part of the intestine pokes through, it will be put back where it belongs.
 The doctor will use stitches to close the hernia.
-He’ll also sew the skin under the navel to give it an “innie” look.
-Then, he’ll seal the cut with surgical glue that’ll hold the edges of the wound together.
+They’ll also sew the skin under the navel to give it an “innie” look.
+Then, the cut will be sealed with surgical glue that’ll hold the edges of the wound together.
 It’ll come off by itself once the site heals.

-After the procedure, your child will stay at the hospital while he recovers from the anesthesia.
+After the procedure, your child will stay at the hospital while they recover from the anesthesia.
 Most kids can go home a few hours later.

-Your doctor will want to see him for a follow-up appointment in 2 to 4 weeks.
+Your doctor will want a follow-up visit in 2 to 4 weeks.

 Call your doctor right away if your child has: